 - While I am a huge proponent of not taking advantage of people and paying them for their knowledge, it truly is amazing what you can learn when you are just humble enough to ask questions!

-5. Know that your identity is never ever wrapped up in your performance
+5. The ultimate way to give grace to yourself or others is this: Know that your identity is never ever wrapped up in your performance

 - Never.
 Never ever ever is your identity tied to your performance.
 Christ proved your worth when He died for you on the cross.
 You are always and forever highly valuable, treasured, and fought for.
 No amount of failures or have-to-start-overs makes you any less precious.
 And truly, one of the most powerful things you can do to change your LIFE (and I don’t use that term lightly) is to get IN the Bible consistently and meditate on the “In Him” scriptures.
 Here is a great, free guide to help you get started.

 6. You have a grace to live your life and serve your people.